At Last (Gladys Knight album)

 At Last is a studio album by American singer Gladys Knight.
 It was released by MCA Records on November 21, 2000, in the United States.
 The album won the Grammy Award for Best Traditional R&B Vocal Album at the 43rd awards ceremony.

 Critical reception

-Allmusic editor Liana Jonas found that on "At Last marks a refreshing return by Gladys Knight, who doesn't miss a beat," calling it "a much-welcomed return by the gifted vocalist who easily adapts to contemporary music without compromising her signature sweet tones.
+AllMusic editor Liana Jonas found that on "At Last marks a refreshing return by Gladys Knight, who doesn't miss a beat," calling it "a much-welcomed return by the gifted vocalist who easily adapts to contemporary music without compromising her signature sweet tones.
 The 13 tracks featured on At Last are a blend of mid-tempo R&B fare and ballads.
 Because Knight seamlessly incorporates a 2001 music sensibility to this recording, At Last can comfortably sit alongside works by Destiny's Child, Toni Braxton, Faith Evans, and other younger musical counterparts [...]
 Being out of the studio for six years has had no effect on Knight, as she is in top form.
 Her voice is rich, soulful, and silk."
+New York Post critic Dan Aquilante wrote that At Last showed her in "terrific voice" but was "way too scattered," with "too much mush" and too little of the R&B/gospel style that defined her career.
+He concluded it was still good to hear her but hoping for a more focused effort.